EWC-consortium/eudi-wallet-rfcs/README.md

 ## RFCs

 These are the RFCs identified to be specified towards ensuring producing reference code as well towards the EWC ITB.
+The supported verifiable credentials and presentations are specified in the [EWC supported format csv file](https://github.com/EWC-consortium/eudi-wallet-rfcs/blob/main/ewc-supported-formats.csv).

 | **RFC #** | **RFC Title**                                                                                                                                        |
 | --------- | ---------------------------------------------------------------------------------------------------------------------------------------------------- |